Music therapy

 Nilsson U. Soothing music can increase oxytocin levels during bed rest after open-heart surgery: A randomised control trial.
 J Clin Nurs 2009; 18: 2153-61.

-O'Callaghan C and Magill L. Music therapy with adults diagnosed with cancer and their families.
+O'Callaghan C, Magill L. Music therapy with adults diagnosed with cancer and their families.
 The Oxford Handbook of Music Therapy, 2016.
 Ed.
 Edwards J. Oxford, Oxford University Press: 112-134.

 Pommeret S, Chrusciel J, Verlaine C, Filbet M, Tricou C, Sanchez S and Hannetel L. Music in palliative care: a qualitative study with patients suffering from cancer.
 BMC Palliat Care 2019; 18(1): 78.